dylanpieper/chatalot/README.md

 ### Parallel Processing

+**⚠️ As of ellmer 0.2.1, API keys are automatically redacted when saved to the disk, which prevents parallel processing.
+You must install `pak::pak("ellmer@0.2.0")` for now.**

 Parallel processing spins up multiple R processes (workers) to chat at the same time.
 This method improves speed of processing and is built on the [futureverse](https://www.futureverse.org).

 The default upper limit for number of `workers` is `parallel::detectCores()`.
 The default `chunk_size` is also `parallel::detectCores()` and defines the number of prompts to process at a time.
 Each chat in a chunk is distributed across the available R processes.
 When a chunk is finished, data is saved to the disk.